saroad2/statue/docs/run_efficiently.md

     statue run

-This will run all formatters and linters in your configuration on your codebase.
-This will result in two ways:
+This will run all available commands from your configuration on your codebase.

+Running this command will result in two ways:

 If the run finished successfully, the following will be printed: